Redundance2

 BOOL

-Request - lead device
+Request - leader device

 xEnTwo